-Air Force bases are small communities with infrastructure and social support resources common to any American town.
-What makes these communities different is the fact that each has a mission to perform in order to support the overall Air Force mission.
+Air Force and Space Force bases are small communities with infrastructure and social support resources common to any American town.
+What makes these communities different is the fact that each has a mission to perform in order to support the overall Air Force and Space Force missions.
 In general, a base hosts a wing which encompasses several groups, each of which encompasses several squadrons made up of any number of flights.